uikit/uikit-site/docs/pages/slideshow.md

 ## Navigation

 To navigate through your slides, just use the `uk-slideshow-item` attribute.
-To target the slides, you need to set the attribute of every nav item to the number of the respective slideshow item.
+To target the slides, set the attribute of every nav item to the number of the respective slideshow item.
 The elements with the `uk-slideshow-item` attribute need to be inside the `uk-slideshow` container.
 Setting the attribute to `next` and `previous` will switch to the adjacent slides.

 ```html
 <div uk-slideshow>